WANI-SHAFIQ/scheduling-app/README.md

 To use **SchedPro**:

 1. **Sign up or log in** using the interactive login page.
-2. **Create tasks** by entering details in the task input form.
+2. **Manage appointments** by adding and editing appointments in the **Appointments** section.
-3. **View or edit tasks** on the dashboard.

-You can view your current tasks and manage them by editing or deleting them as needed.
+3. **View and update your availability** to allow others to book appointments.
+4. **Organize group events** and set recurring events as needed.
+5. **Check real-time analytics** and manage customizations from the dashboard.

 ## Credentials

-Test Credentials:
+Test Credentials for demo purposes:

 - **Email**: testuser@example.com
 - **Password**: Test1234

 ## APIs Used

-- **Firebase Authentication**: For user management and secure authentication.
+- **Firebase Authentication**: For user authentication and secure login.
-- **Firebase Firestore**: For storing and retrieving task data in real-time, ensuring synchronization across all devices.
+- **Firebase Firestore**: For storing and retrieving appointment and user data in real-time.
+- **Firebase Realtime Database**: For real-time updates and synchronization of appointment data.

 ## Technology Stack

 - **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Firebase Authentication, Firestore
+- **Backend**: Firebase Authentication, Firestore, Realtime Database
 - **Version Control**: GitHub for collaboration and source control
 - **Hosting**: Firebase Hosting (optional for deploying your app)